Monkey Forest: Exploring Ubud’s Sanctuary

 Deeper into the park, I was walking down a staircase when there was a commotion.
 A monkey shot past me and scapered up a neaby tree.
 I could see a woman pointing at the monkey that had just passed and was now sitting up on a branch with something in his hands.
 “He’s nicked my Airpods” was the only thing I could translate from her ranting and raving.
 And sure enough I could make out an Airpod case in its tiny hands.
 You have to be careful in the sanctuary, if they can nick it they will.

-This gave us a great game for our walk though, trying to think of songs that would be on the monkeys playlist.
-Of course there’s the broader genre of Jungle music.
-But then we have “Welcome to the Jungle” as well as “In the Jungle” and finally “I wan’na be like you” from the Jungle Book.
+This gave us a great game for our walk though, trying to think of songs that would be on the monkey’s playlist.
+Of course, there’s the broader genre of Jungle music.
+But then we have “Welcome to the Jungle” as well as “In the Jungle” and finally “I wanna be like you” from the Jungle Book.

 Feeding time

-We were lucky enough to see some of the monkeys being fed when we reached the stage area.
-This area is usually used to show traditional Balinese dances.
-But they were on later in the day and we didn’t have the time to wait around.
-I kept my distance here, some of the monkeys were getting a tad aggressive here in an attempt to get food (they never seem to understand there’s enough to go around).
+I kept my distance here, some of the monkeys were getting a tad aggressive in an attempt to get food (they never seem to understand there’s enough to go around).
 And there were a few baby monkeys as well.
 Remembering the warnings I made sure to use my camera’s zoom rather than risk getting too close and upsetting the mother.

 No personal space

-Further along the path we came to a more open area with what looked like fixed swings as seating.
+Further along the path, we came to a more open area with what looked like fixed swings as seating.
 I didn’t have much of an opportunity to take it in though as suddenly there was a monkey on my back.
 As I mentioned earlier, one of the biggest rules is you do not touch the Monkeys.
-However they are allowed to touch you.
-Monkey’s don’t care about rules and if they want to climb on you they damn sure will.
-And of course Monkey see Monkey do.
-As quickly as one had climbed on my back, a second and then third of his mates joined.
+However, they are allowed to touch you.

-I’m glad I had remembered to close my bag up properly as they were struggling with the straps to get inside.
+I’m glad I remembered to close my bag up properly as they were struggling with the straps to get inside.
 There was no food inside but they didn’t care, they wanted in.
 As we learnt with the Airpod incident earlier they will take whatever they can get their hands on.
 So I made sure the only thing I was carrying during my walk was my camera, and even that was held with a firm grip and a wrist strap.

 We had a laugh and got a few photos of the monkeys climbing over me.
-After a minute when they wouldn’t climb off it was funny.
+After a minute when they wouldn’t climb off, it was funny.
 After two minutes it was uncomfortable.
 And after five I was starting to think they would never leave.
 I didn’t want to antagonise them but they simply wouldn’t climb down.
 I slowly walked about until something else demanded their attention and they sprinted off.

-Unfortunately this announced the end of my time at the Monkey Sanctuary.
-It was 11am and we had to arrange transport back to the villa so we could meet our ride to Seminyak.
+Unfortunately, this announced the end of my time at the Monkey Sanctuary.
+It was 11 am and we had to arrange transport back to the villa so we could meet our ride to Seminyak.
 That meant I didn’t get the time to appreciate the temples that are within the Sanctuary.
 But that gives me another reason to return to Ubud and see more.
 It was definitely one of my top stays and there’s still so much for me to do.

 How do I visit the Monkey Forest?